mendix/docs/content/en/docs/releasenotes/deployment/mendix-cloud.md

 #### Improvements

-We added the ability to enable and disable App Services at an app and environment level.
+We added the ability to enable and disable additional services at an app and environment level.

 ### June 29th, 2022